polar-app/polar-app/content/blog/2020-11-09-Three-Stage-Process-To-Become-A-Better-Reader-Using-Active-Reading.md

 # 1. Pre-Read

 Before you begin reading, there are a few steps that will help you while reading.
-Annotating the text while reading is absolutely necessary so grab a pen/pencil, or of course, utilize [Adobe Digital Edition](https://www.adobe.com/solutions/ebook/digital-editions.html?red=a), [Supermemo](https://www.supermemo.com/en), or [Polar](https://getpolarized.io/) for digital content.
+Annotating the text while reading is absolutely necessary so grab a pen/pencil, or of course, utilize <a href="https://www.adobe.com/solutions/ebook/digital-editions.html?red=a">Adobe Digital Edition</a>, <a href="https://www.supermemo.com/en">Supermemo</a>, or <a href="https://getpolarized.io">Polar</a>, for digital content.
 Depending on what you’re looking for, a simple PDF like Adobe might suffice.
 Or if you’re a more serious reader, you might want to go with Polar.
 Making predictions as per what the reading will entail is another useful trick to help understand the concepts you might read.

 # 2. Reading